How to enable Do Not Track (DNT) in Chrome, Firefox, Edge, Opera and Internet Explorer

 Open Microsoft Edge and click or tap the "Settings and more" button from the top right.
 Alternatively, you can press ALT+X on your keyboard.
 In the menu that opens, go to Settings.

-Click anywhere outside the Advanced settings pane, and you are done.
+Click anywhere outside the Settings pane, and you are done.
 Microsoft Edge now sends the DNT signal.

 How to enable Do Not Track (DNT) in Opera